Some in GOP begin testing party's lockstep loyalty to Trump

 Associated Press

-WASHINGTON (AP) — Former President Donald Trump is stepping up his election-year effort to dominate the Republican Party with a Saturday rally in Arizona in which he plans to castigate anyone who dares to question his lie that the 2020 presidential election was stolen, likely including the state’s GOP governor, Doug Ducey.
+WASHINGTON (AP) — Former President Donald Trump stepped up his election-year effort to dominate the Republican Party, holding a rally in Arizona on Saturday in which he castigated anyone who dares to question his lie that the 2020 presidential election was stolen, including the state’s GOP governor, Doug Ducey.

+“Ducey has been a terrible, terrible representative of your state,” Trump complained.

 But 2,000 miles to the east in Washington, there are small signs that some Republicans are tiring of the charade.
 Mike Rounds, the generally unassuming senator from South Dakota, was perhaps the boldest in acknowledging the reality that the election was in fact fair.
 Instead of being shunned, he was supported by his GOP colleagues, including Senate Republican leader Mitch McConnell.
 Rounds later said the party needed to get “ louder ” in telling voters the truth about the 2020 campaign.